 In an Australian first, in 2010 Maurice Blackburn began legal action to challenge a patent over human genetic material.
-The case is on behalf of a Brisbane woman with cancer and is being run by Maurice Blackburn's Social Justice Practice, led by Rebecca Gilsenan and barristers David Catterns QC and Professor Peter Cashman.
+The case was on behalf of a Brisbane woman with cancer and was run by Maurice Blackburn's Social Justice Practice, led by Rebecca Gilsenan and barristers David Catterns QC and Professor Peter Cashman.
 On 7 October, 2015 the Australian High Court ruled that the gene BRCA1 cannot be patented, ending a five year legal battle.

 Maurice Blackburn is acting in a class action in the Federal Court of Australia seeking compensation for people with disabilities who were allegedly assaulted, falsely imprisoned or suffered financial losses while they were residents of Grand Western Lodge.

 The class action was brought by Paul McAlister, by his litigation representative the NSW Trustee and Guardian, on behalf of more than 40 adults with intellectual and psychosocial disabilities who were residents of Grand Western Lodge, a "licenced premises for handicapped people" in Millthorpe, NSW, between 2000 and 2011.

 The class action is against Adrian Powell, the manager of Grand Western Lodge, his company, Avibin Pty Ltd, which was the operator of the licence granted by the State, and the State of NSW for its failure to monitor and enforce its own licence conditions.

 It is alleged in the claim that Mr Powell physically assaulted residents as well as encouraging a residents' committee to assault residents.
 It is also alleged that Mr Powell confined residents as punishment and administered non-prescribed quantities of psychotropic medication to sedate some residents.
 The claim details allegations that Mr Powell frequently assaulted and falsely imprisoned Mr McAlister.